regis-leray/wh-permissions/docs/index.md

 permission-service
 -----------------

-This application consumes different events for the purpose of computing permissions and actions to be published as output events.
+This application consumes different events for the purpose of computing permissions to be published as output events.

 # Testing

-Run unit tests using `sbt test`; integration tests can be run using `sbt it:test`.
+Run unit tests using `sbt test`;

 #  Lint

 FMT and Scalafix are used (see `.sbtrc`)

-Run `sbt lint-checks`  to check if the code is compliant with the linter rules.
+Run `sbt fmt-check`  to check if the code is compliant with the linter rules.

-Run sbt `sbt lint` to apply linting.
+Run sbt `sbt fmt` to apply linting.

 # CI / CD

-TBD

-# Monitoring

-TBD
+Config file of Gitlab

+`.gitlab-ci.yml`